 retro_rts <- construct_triangles(trunc_rts)

-# Estimate dispersion parameters using default (negative binomial error
+# Estimate dispersion parameters using default negative binomial model

 disp_params <- estimate_uncertainty(